My Home Projects

 Galley Kitchen Cabinets

 The kitchen needed help.
 Serious help.
 The cabinets were a good first step.
 I am certain there will be more to come.
-We had to priorities.
+We had to prioritize.
 The floors need attention, the appliances could be updated.
 The cabinets painted made the biggest noticeable difference.

 Fireplace and Future Wood Stove